senzing-garage/knowledge-base/HOWTO/grpc-quickstart.md

     python3
     ```

-1. To add your data sources to the Senzing configuration,
+1. To add your data sources to the Senzing configuration.
+   Determine the list of data sources used.
-   in the following example modify the value of `DATASOURCES` to match your data.
+   Then, in the following example modify the value of `DATASOURCES` to match your data.
    Paste the modified block of code into the interactive Python session
    and press the **Enter** key.
    Example: